-Informational interviewing is a process for gathering career information from reliable “inside” sources.
-It is a way to gain first-hand knowledge about a career by speaking with someone who is in your position of interest or who is familiar with the industry.
+Informational interviewing is a way to gain first-hand knowledge about a career by speaking with someone who is in your position of interest or who is familiar with the industry.

 Who can you ask?

-You can ask anyone you know to help you connect with someone who is knowledgeable about the career in which you are interested.
-Family, friends, fellow students, faculty, WMU alumni and co-workers are great resources and they can be experts themselves.
+Family, friends, fellow students, faculty, WMU alumni and co-workers are great resources, and they can be experts themselves.
 If not, they may know someone who is and can make an introduction for you.
-Social media sites such as LinkedIn and Twitter are another source for making connections.
+You can make connections through social media sites such as LinkedIn and Twitter.
 LinkedIn groups will help you find alumni who are working in the industry and may be willing to talk with you (in person, by phone or through email) and share their perspective.

 - Think about the connection as a way to build a relationship and expand your network.